-- (xi) In the event of insufficient candidates after interviews in Category (iv), the seats shall be filled first from Category (iii) and thereafter from Category (v). - (xii) The ratio in which Christian students are shortlisted for interviews would ordinarily be in the ratio of 1:8 for Humanities and 1:10 for Science subjects.
+(xii) The ratio in which Christian students are shortlisted for the interview would ordinarily be in the ratio of 1:8 for Humanities and 1:10 for Science subjects.
 This ratio, if need be, may be relaxed in any discipline having regard to the past experience, in order to ensure that sufficient number of candidates are available to attend the interview process.
-The discretion in this regard shall vest with the Principal, to be exercised in consultation with the Head of the Department concerned. - (xiii) The interview of Christian candidates in each discipline shall be held first, before interviewing other candidates, and in the following order: CPWD, CNI-D, CNI, CST & COTH.
+The discretion in this regard shall vest with the Principal, to be exercised in consultation with the Head of the Department concerned.

+(xiii) The interview of Christian candidates in each discipline shall be held first, before interviewing other candidates, and in the following order: CPwD, CNI-D, CNI, CST & NCNIC (Non CNI churches).